Lottery Aware Sparsity Hunting: Enabling Federated Learning on Resource-Limited Edge: Experiments

-\textbf{Comparison with ZeroFL.} Despite leveraging a form of sparse learning \cite{raihan2020sparse}, ZeroFL required significantly higher up-link/down-link communication cost compared to the target density $d$.
-This enables FLASH to gain a significant advantage in communication saving over ZeroFL, particularly for SPDST, as it only asks for the reduced size parameters to be communicated between the server and clients.
-In particular, we evaluate the communication saving as the ratio of the dense model size and corresponding sparse model size with the tensors represented in compressed sparse row (CSR) format \cite{tinney1967direct}.
-As depicted in Table \ref{table:compariosn_with_zerofl}\footnote{We understand for FEMNIST, ZeroFL reported significantly higher up-link saving, however, to the best of our understanding it should be similar to their report on other datasets, i.e. $\mathord{\sim}1.9\times$.}, FLASH can yield an accuracy improvement of up to $10.1\%$ at a reduced communication cost of up to $10.26\times$ (computed at up-link when both send sparse models).
+\textbf{Comparison with ZeroFL.} Despite leveraging a form of sparse learning \citep{raihan2020sparse}, ZeroFL requires a higher up-link/down-link budget than the target density $d$ to achieve better performance.
+However, FLASH reaches considerably better accuracy while being substantially more efficient in communication compared to ZeroFL.
+Especially for SPDST with a frozen mask, the server and clients only need to communicate updates with density $d$ and enjoy bidirectional savings.
+Note that every sparse matrix representation requires the value and location of non-zero parameters, but SPDST can eliminate sending the latter as it does not change.
+Finally, we evaluate the communication saving as the ratio of the dense model size and corresponding sparse model size represented in compressed sparse row (CSR) format \citep{tinney1967direct}.
+As depicted in Table~\ref{table:compariosn_with_zerofl}\footnote{We understand for FEMNIST, ZeroFL reported significantly higher up-link saving; however, to the best of our understanding, it should be similar to their report on other datasets, i.e. $\mathord{\sim}1.9\times$.}, FLASH can yield an accuracy improvement of up to $10.1\%$ at a reduced communication cost of up to $10.26\times$ (at up-link when both send sparse models).